GhostofGoes/sneaky-scripts/README.md

 ./linux/setup.sh
 ```

-## Windows
+# Windows
 * Download repo and unzip it
+* Open `windows/win10-Config.preset` in a text editor and set the configurations to what you want
-* Open a Administrator-level PowerShell prompt in the unzipped directory:
+* Open a Administrator-level PowerShell prompt in the unzipped directory and run:
 ```powershell
 .\windows\setup.ps1
 ```